 What is a good NPS?

 It depends on your industry.
 Internet providers, for example, average near the bottom with a score of 0.
-Within the insurance industry the direct carriers (Geico, Progressive, etc.) are averaging an NPS around 30.
-Independent insurance agents tend to have a closer relationship with their client, better service, and implement more consistent communication strategies.
-Therefore, the average NPS for independent insurance agents is closer to 60-75, which indicates very high client loyalty.
-Some agencies score above 75, which is indicative of superior client loyalty.
+Within the insurance industry, the direct carriers (Geico, Progressive, etc.) are averaging an NPS around 30.
+Independent insurance agents tend to have a closer relationship with their clients, better service, and implement more consistent communication strategies.
+The average NPS for independent insurance agents is closer to 60-75, which indicates very high client loyalty.
+Some agencies score above 75, which is indicative of better client loyalty.